thapaSujit/Dockerized-Airflow-Practice-miniProject/README.md

      - `dag_with_taskflow_api.py`: Shows the usage of TaskFlow API in DAG construction.
      - `our_first_dag.py`: Placeholder for the initial DAG setup.

+4. **Docker Compose Files**
+   - `docker-compose.yaml`: Basic Airflow cluster configuration for CeleryExecutor with Redis and PostgreSQL.

 ## Notes

 - The DAG is scheduled to run the ETL process daily, fetching and refining tweets from the specified Twitter user.